mernjs/create-mern-app/templates/react-native-setup/react-native-setup-with-redux-thunk/README.md

 Go over the official documentation of [NodeJs](https://nodejs.org/), [ExpressJs](http://expressjs.com/), [ReactJs](https://reactjs.org/), [React Native](https://reactnative.dev/), and [MongoDB](http://mongodb.org/), then continue with the [MernJs](https://mernjs.org/installation).

+### Live Demo
+We are working on live demo [click here](https://mernjs.org/live-demo).

 ### Installation
-You can either use npx , or install the package globally on your machine.
+You can either use npx or install the package globally on your machine.

 #### 1. Create mernjs app using npx
 ```